zluo16/sinatra-yield-readme-web-051517/README.md

 You could copy and paste the HTML and ERB for nav bar and make sure that code is in every single erb file, but that isn't at all DRY.

-In order to not repeat ourselves, we can create a single file `layout.erb` that contains all the code we want to exist on every single website.
+In order to not repeat ourselves, we can create a single file `layout.erb` that contains all the code we want to exist on every single web page.

 Below is the HTML for a website that has a header and links to JavaScript files.